Snarkdoof/cryocloud/README.md

   **image**: *docker image* - Docker image that can be executed to handle jobs for this module.
 Particularly useful for Kubernetes integration.

+  **loop**: *parameter name* - Loop over a single parameter.
+This is similar to splitOn, but loop doesn't split it into multiple jobs running in parallel, but will make a worker loop over a list of parameters sequentially.
+It's basically a way to handle a list of items without having a loop internally in the module.
+Doesn't need merging, end result is merged into a list, order is preserved.

   **max_parallel**: *number* - Limit the amount of jobs that is allowed to run in parallel.
 Useful for example to limit jobs for external services (e.g. downloads).

   **merge**: *true* - On completion, this module will merge split jobs.
 Return values are transformed into lists.
 The lists are ordered just like the split input parameter.
 E.g. inputs ["in1", "in2", "in3"] will give return ["ret1", "ret2", "ret3"].